 Subject to statutory approvals the duration of the construction is expected to be 20 months.
 It is anticipated that the construction works will commence in Summer 2020.

 What are the benefits of this project?

-- Cleaner water will enhance Ballycotton’s amenity value and act as a platform for social and economic development.
+- Improved water quality in Ballycotton Bay.
+Cleaner water will enhance Ballycotton’s amenity value and act as a platform for social and economic development

-- The new pipes, pumping stations and new treatment plant have all been sized to accommodate an increase in the local population.
+- New sewer pipes, pumping stations and wastewater treatment plant sized to accommodate future population growth

 What is involved as part of this project?

-- Construction of a new wastewater treatment plant (WWTP) that will serve a population equivalent of 1,100 which equates to stopping over 800 wheelie bins of raw sewage being discharged to Ballycotton Bay per day.
+- Construction of a new wastewater treatment plant which will serve a population equivalent of approximately 1082

 - Ballycotton, Cork